-For a residence permit based on family reunification to be granted the basic requirements for a residence permit must be met.
-The requirements and the rights of residence permits on grounds of family reunification can differ, depending on the kind of residence permit applied for.
+For a family reunification permit to be granted the basic requirements for a residence permit must be met.
+The requirements and the rights of residence permits on grounds of family reunification can differ, depending on the type of permit applied for.

-- a foreign citizen who has a permanent residence permit,
+- foreign citizens who have a permanent residence permit,

-- a foreign citizen who has a temporary residence permit:
+- foreign citizens who have a temporary residence permit:

 - as a qualified specialist,

 - as a graduate or post-graduate student (only for spouse/patner and children),